 wise directed.
 The work calls for a finished pencil drawing.

 No thumb tack holes to appear on the finished plate.

-No thumb tack notes to appear on the inished plate.

 Place the section, division, name, initials, and your number, in the lower margin at the right of sheet as shown in figure.